Vintage Review: NSU Ro80 – The World’s First Rotary Engine Sedan – ‘Wonder-car with dark sides’

 An oversteering reaction when suddenly releasing the accelerator in curves does not occur because the torque converter softens the transition from pulling to pushing.
 The long wheelbase and the slightly understeering driving behavior also contribute to this: There is no noticeable difference in cornering behavior with and without accelerator or when transitioning from one state to the other.
 You hardly notice that the car understeers when cornering because the power steering greatly reduces the amount of force needed to steer.
 Despite this, you still have enough contact with the road — it’s hard to imagine a more trouble-free chassis design.

 Rear-drive purists may scoff at Seiffert’s comments about the lack of oversteer, but for a long time, it was not at all uncommon for FWD cars to oversteer enthusiastically on a trailing throttle, especially if they had any modicum of rear roll stiffness.
 On the better hot hatches of the ’80s, this could be fun, if you were prepared for it, but even stolid FWD sedans were sometimes prone to this behavior, with occasionally alarming results.
-The early Ford Taunus 12M (P4), née Cardinal — with which Seiffert was very familiar — was notorious for its trailing-throttle, while the revised suspension of the subsequent P6 version overcorrected by dialing in so much understeer you had to wrestle with the wheel to maintain your line through a curve.
+The early Ford Taunus 12M (P4), née Cardinal — with which Seiffert was very familiar — was notorious for its nasty trailing-throttle behavior, while the revised suspension of the subsequent P6 version overcorrected by dialing in so much understeer you had to wrestle with the wheel to maintain your line through a curve.
 Well-considered mild understeer with no nasty surprises is something we generally take for granted on decent modern FWD cars (and of course newer cars have stability control), but this was a revelation at the time.

 Grip was not vast, of course, with 175 SR14 tires, although larger wheels and tires with more unsprung weight would likely have imposed penalties in ride quality.